zerotier/libzt/README.md

 |macOS | `./build.sh host "release"`| [build.sh](./build.sh) |
 |Windows | `. .\build.ps1; Build-Host -BuildType "Release"`| [build.ps1](./build.ps1), *Requires [PowerShell](https://github.com/powershell/powershell)*|

  Using the `host` keyword will automatically detect the current machine type and build standard libzt for use in C/C++ (no additional language bindings.)
-See `./build.sh list` for additional target options.
+See `./build.sh list` for additional target options. `libzt` depends on [cURL](https://github.com/curl/curl) for the optional portion of the API that interfaces with our hosted web offering ([my.zerotier.com](my.zerotier.com)).
+If you do not need this functionality you can omit it by passing `-DZTS_ENABLE_CENTRAL_API=0` to CMake.

 Example output: